yasutakatou/secretloader/README.md

 ## 3. Rotating operation of AWS credentials

 note) There are many ways to do this, but here are a few I've tried.
+Assume a case where credentials are scattered on each engineer's PC.

 Prepare a template file that reads a single secret.